alekdavis/PlexBackup/README.md

     "Shutdown": { "value": null }
 }
 ```
 The `_meta` element describes the file and the file structure.
 It does not include any configuration settings.
-The important attributes  of the `_meta` elemant are:
+The important attributes  of the `_meta` element are:

 - _version_: can be used to handle future file schema changes, and
-- _strictMode_: when set to `true` every config setting that needs to be used must have the `hasValue` attribute set to `true`; if the _strictMode_ element is missing or if its value is set to `false`, every config setting that gats validated by the PowerShell's `if` statement will be used.
+- _strictMode_: when set to `true` every config setting that needs to be used must have the `hasValue` attribute set to `true`; if the _strictMode_ element is missing or if its value is set to `false`, every config setting that gets validated by the PowerShell's `if` statement will be used.

 Make sure you use proper JSON formatting (escape characters, etc) when defining the config values (e.g. you must escape backslash characters with another backslash).